fossi-foundation/wishbone/src/b3.1/source/01_introduction.rst

   WISHBONE Classic is a high performance System-on-Chip (SoC) interconnect.
   For zero-wait-state operation it requires that the SLAVE generates an asynchronous cycle termination signal.
   See chapter 3 for WISHBONE Classic bus cycles.
-  Also see: WISHBONE Registered Feedback
+  Also see: *WISHBONE Registered Feedback*.

 WISHBONE DATASHEET
   A type of documentation required for WISHBONE compatible IP cores.